chef/automate/components/docs-chef-io/content/automate/opensearch_external_upgrade.md

 using `chef-automate config patch` command.

 {{< note >}}
-After upgrading to version 4.x, Chef Automate will have the configurations both for OpenSearch and Elasticsearch.
-We recommend removing the Elasticsearch configuration after upgrading to external OpenSearch.
+After upgrading to version 4.x, Chef Automate will have the configurations both for OpenSearch and ElasticSearch.
+We recommend removing the ElasticSearch configuration after upgrading to external OpenSearch.
 {{< /note >}}